Following are some frequently asked questions associated with CrimeSolutions. You also may search a full list of questions and answers.

 |Evidence Rating||One-Study Icon||Multiple-Study Icon||Description|

-Programs or Practices have strong evidence indicating they achieve their intended outcomes.
+Programs or Practices have strong evidence indicating they achieve justice-related outcomes.

-Programs or Practices have some evidence indicating they achieve their intended outcomes.
+Programs or Practices have some evidence indicating they achieve justice-related outcomes.

-Programs or Practices have strong evidence indicating that they did not achieve their intended outcomes.
+Programs or Practices have strong evidence indicating that they did not achieve justice-related outcomes.

 * A single study icon is used to identify programs or practices that have been evaluated with only one study.
 A multiple studies icon is used to represent a greater extent of evidence supporting the evidence rating.
 The icon depicts programs and practices that have more than one study or meta-analysis in the evidence base demonstrating effects in a consistent direction.